roshnicoder1/numberformat/PROBLEM.md

 **Given a 3 digits positive number, find the number format of given a 3 digits positive number **

 **This exercise should be completed by writing unit test cases.
-Create the following classes under the package com.stackroute.basics inside test folder:**
+Create the following classes under the package com.stackroute.unittesting inside test folder:**

     NumberFormatTests